Bagging and Random Forest#

 Random Forest#

-One issue with tree bagging is the trees in the ensemble may be highly correlated.
+A limitation with tree bagging is that the individual trees may be highly correlated.

 Load the Required Libraries#